questianon/sdupdates/README.md

 		>In the bottom box area, click the folder icon next to NovelAI
 		>Open your dl manager and add 'netdisk;11.33.3;' into the user-agent section (remove the ')
 		>Click the paperclip icon next to the item you want to download in the bottom box and put it into your download manager
+		>
+		>To get anything v3 and v2.1: first box:https://pan.baidu.com/s/1r--2XuWV--MVoKKmTftM-g, second box:ANYN
 	* SDmodel owner thinks it's resumed training
-	* seems to provide more details over NAI, but also seems to overfry some stuff.
-Try lowering the cfg
+	* seems to provide more detailed backgrounds and characters over NAI, but also seems to overfry some stuff.
+Try lowering the cfg if that happens
-	* Might be CCP spyware or something, it's probably safe but I didn't unpickle it myself
+	* Passes AUTOMATIC's pickle tester, but there's no guarantee on pickle safety

 >11/7
 * ddetailer released: https://github.com/dustysys/ddetailer